coreos/vault-operator/README.md

       Vault is unready because it is uninitialized and sealed.

-For information on initiating Vault, see [vault.md](./doc/user/vault.md) .
+For information on using the deployed Vault, see [vault.md](./doc/user/vault.md) .

 ### Uninstalling Vault operator